vijaymathew/vijaymathew.github.io/books/algo/chapter_11.md

 **Case 2: Dot `.`**

-Same as literal but with ANY_CHAR label.
+Same as literal but with -2 label.

 ```
 [start] --ANY--> [accept]